-The module accepts supplier offers using a rule-based decision process.
-The agent begins by selecting offers that are satisfactory based on price, quantity and due date using historical data.
-In an effort to keep the agent's reputation as high as possible4, the agent first accepts offers that satisfy the quantity and due date requirements of the corresponding RFQ ("full offers").
-Next, if still needed, satisfactory offers with relatively large quantities ("partial offers"), or early due dates ("earliest complete offers") are also accepted.
+The module accepts supplier offers using the following rule-based decision process.

+- 1. The agent begins by rejecting offers that are above a certain price threshold (the threshold was chosen empirically to be 20% of the offered component's average purchase price). - 2.
+In an effort to keep the agent's reputation as high as possible,3 the agent accepts any remaining offers that satisfy the quantity and due date requirements of the corresponding RFQ ("full offers"). - 3.
+Next, if more components are needed, offers with quantities above an empirically chosen threshold (half of the requested quantity), or offers with due dates before an empricially chosen deadline (less than 15 days of the requested due date) are also accepted.